DarssiniRamesh/native-application-testing-with-playwright-43273/native_application/README.md

   - npm test -> playwright test
 - .init/native_playwright_env.sh sets safe environment variables and is sourced by the helper scripts (optional).
 - Dockerfile installs minimal OS deps and Playwright Chromium to a writable path.
-- The image creates an optional non-root user 'pwuser' (uid/gid 1001) for environments that need it.
-By default the container runs as root to avoid failures when external tooling injects 'sudo' or assumes root.
-No scripts call sudo.
+- The image runs as root exclusively.
+No scripts call sudo, and there is no dependency on any additional user.
 - Entrypoint: /app/.init/entrypoint.sh which never invokes sudo and simply execs provided commands (or validation/help if none provided).
-It defensively adjusts permissions if running as root.

 Build examples (both contexts are supported):
   # From repository root: